Strategies for generating separable photon triplets in waveguides and ring resonators: Introduction

-While the quantification and minimization of spectral correlations in PDC-based photon pair sources is a well-studied problem \cite{uren2005pure, Graffitti2018design}, similar approaches have not yet been proposed for single-modeness of TOPDC-based triplet sources.
+While the quantification and minimization of spectral correlations in SPDC-based photon pair sources is a well-studied problem \cite{uren2005pure, Graffitti2018design}, similar approaches have not yet been proposed for the single-mode operation of TOPDC sources.
 In this work, we present a theoretical analysis of the spectral properties of photon triplets generated through TOPDC, and we propose strategies to quantify and minimize their spectral correlations.
-The paper is structured as follows: In Section \ref{sec:purity}, we introduce a measure to quantify spectral correlations based on the spectral decomposition of the single-photon reduced density matrix, obtained by performing a partial trace over two parties in the TOPDC tripartite state.
-We propose experimental strategies to control the photon triplets' spectral correlations through dispersion engineering in waveguides or optical fibers ( Section \ref{sec:dispersion_engineering}) and pump engineering in ring resonators (Section \ref{sec:ring-resonators}).
+The paper is structured as follows: In Section \ref{sec:purity}, we introduce a measure to quantify spectral correlations based on the spectral decomposition of the single-photon reduced density matrix.
+We propose experimental strategies to control the photon triplets' spectral correlations through dispersion engineering in waveguides or optical fibers (Section \ref{sec:dispersion_engineering}), and pump engineering in ring resonators (Section \ref{sec:ring-resonators}).
 In Section \ref{sec:sample_calc}, we present examples of experimental proposals for generating factorable photon triplets, using the above-mentioned strategies.
-We provide sample calculations for high-index-contrast optical fibers in Section \ref{sec:optical_fibers} and for a silicon nitride microring resonator in Section \ref{sec:resonators_results}.
+We provide sample calculations for high-index-contrast optical fibers in Section \ref{sec:optical_fibers}, and for a silicon nitride microring resonator in Section \ref{sec:resonators_results}.
 Finally, in Section \ref{sec:detection}, we discuss methods to measure distinctive features of nearly uncorrelated triphoton states using triple coincidence detection and homodyne measurements.
 Our conclusions are outlined in Section \ref{sec:conclusions}.